FKFT/shellscript_on_Kubernetes_with_CI-CD_Jenkins/README.md

 ## Prerequisites

+- **Run Kubernetes_debian**: This script is to automatically install Kubernetes through Kubeadm on a debian machine skip this part if you already have a cluster

 - **Bash 4.0+**: This script requires Bash version 4.0 or higher.

 - **Run setupKUBECONFIG.sh**: This script is required to be run before running the Jenkinsfile.
 Please ensure to execute this setup first in the lab before proceeding with the Jenkinsfile.